SherifElNayad/book-managment/README.md

 ## Overview

-This project is a Book Management Application that allows users to manage categories, books, and borrow requests.
+This project is a Book Management Application that allows users to manage categories of books and make borrow requests for these books.
 It consists of four modules: Auth, Category, Book, and BorrowRequest.

 ### Auth Module
 Responsible for user authentication.
 It includes APIs for user registration and authentication.
-The Postman collection for these APIs can be found in the Postman Collection section.

 ### Category Module
 Manages categories for books.
 It provides CRUD operations for managing book categories.